borting/gerrit-review/README.md

 ## Introduction

-gerrit-review wrapper automatically parses the connection info of review server and project path from `origin` remote in `.git/config` to save reviewers time entering repeating commands.
+`gerrit-review` wrapper automatically parses the connection info of Gerrit server and project path from `.git/config` to save reviewers time entering repeating commands.
 The wrapper supports only parts of, but widely used, options of the original [review cmd](https://gerrit-review.googlesource.com/Documentation/cmd-review.html), which includes:
 * Score changes
 * Write comments